 4. Responding without access to relevant company documentation

-Often directors will respond to director disqualification enquiries without reviewing relevant company documentation, relying mainly on their recollections of events which can be many years old.
+Often directors will respond to enquiries without reviewing relevant company documentation, relying mainly on their recollections of events which can be many years old.

 5. Failing to recognise that the insolvency service must adhere to certain time limits

-What many directors do not realise is that the Insolvency Service has 2 years from the date of administration/liquidation of the company to commence formal legal proceedings.
-If the administration/liquidation took place after October 2015, that time period is 3 years.
+What many directors do not realise is that the Insolvency Service has 2 or 3 years from the date of administration / liquidation of the company to commence formal legal proceedings.
+If the administration / liquidation took place after October 2015, the time period is 3 years.